sam-packer/sam-packer/README.md

 ### Projects
 - 📧 [Mailroom Management System](https://github.com/sam-packer/Mailroom) - A system for apartment complexes, enabling managers to track and notify residents of package deliveries with authentication, email notification support.
 Built with .NET Core, Razor Pages, and MySQL
-- [Overflow](https://github.com/sam-packer/Mailroom) - A Q&A platform replicating StackOverflow built in .NET Core with Razor Pages and a SQLite database.
+- ✍️ [Overflow](https://github.com/sam-packer/Mailroom) - A Q&A platform replicating StackOverflow built in .NET Core with Razor Pages and a SQLite database.
 It supports threads and posts and full user management.
+- 🎫 [BuffMovies](https://github.com/sam-packer/BuffMovies) - An Android app built with Jetpack Compose that fetches data about movies from an API and displays it to the user.

 ### Links
 - 👨‍💻 My website is at [https://sampacker.com](https://sampacker.com)